FeatureCloud/app-template/engine/README.md

 ## app instance
-`app` instance of `App` class should be used by different parts of FeatureCloud library.
-These parts as follows:
+Different parts of the FeatureCloud library should use the same instance of the `App` class.
+These parts are as follows:
 - States: each state may need to be aware of the [Role](#roles) for carrying on different operations and have access to the app's
 [`internal`](#shared-memory-for-states-appinternal) for data from other states.
-Therefore, same app instance should be used for registering the states.
+Therefore, the same app instance should be used for registering the states.
-- api: In api package, through `bottle` library, the controller informs the app instnce about its role, its ID, and ID of other clients.
-Same app instance should be used for that purpose too.
+- api: In the `api` package, through the `bottle` library, the controller informs the app instance about its role, its ID, and ID of other clients.
+The same app instance should be used for that purpose too.

 ### References